 This course introduces fundamental microbiology, infectious diseases, immunity, and infection control in the dental office.
-Topics include infection control and disinfection techniques for patient and occupational protection, disease transmission, application of OSHA's Bloodborne Pathogen standard, and CDC recommendations for healthcare settings.
+Topics include infection control and disinfection techniques for patient and occupational protection, disease transmission and prevention for healthcare settings.
 Upon completion, students will understand the proper methods for hand washing, use of PPEs, placement and removal of surface barriers, and treatment room cleaning and disinfection.
+Students will gain knowledge of in aspects of cleaning, disinfecting and sterilization within the dental setting.
+Proper maintenance of dental waterlines will be explained.
+These methods will be practiced on-campus once they return to the classroom and lab.